devusSs/TS3-NodeJS-Fullstack/README.md

 npm run build && node build/app.ts
 ```

-This may be different in Vite (the frontend) where you need to build the app using `npm run build` and deploy it using [NGINX](https://www.nginx.com/) for example.
+This may be different for Vite (the frontend) where you need to build the app using `npm run build` and deploy it using [NGINX](https://www.nginx.com/) for example.
 <br/>
 <br/>